SoloDoloRolo/SoloDoloRolo/README.md

 ## I'm a Computer Science Engineering Technology Major @ UToledo 📓

-- 🌱 I’m currently studying Unity Game Design and Emulation.
+- 🌱 I’m currently studying Unity Game Design
 - 🥔 Current focus is: Game Development with a hope to work on A.I. for NPCs in games.
-- Coming up next is going to be Building my own game engine or raytracing engine!
+- Coming up next is going to be Building my own raytracing engine!
-- 🎣 I'm currently working at Collin's Aerospace as a Software Engineer!
+- 🎣 I'm currently in my final semester of classes
-- 🥅 2023 Goals: Consistency on all of the projects that I have lined up.
+- 🥅 2024 Goals: Consistency on all of the projects that I have lined up.
 Spending at least 4 hours a week on them.
-- ⚡ Fun fact: I am a huge fan of medieval games like chivalry 2
+- ⚡ Fun fact: I am a huge fan of medieval games like chivalry 2 but the list of games i've played is endless
+- I'm currently binge watching Bojack Horseman 🐴

 ![fnv-fallout](https://user-images.githubusercontent.com/56006260/201495526-35f13d8a-7a07-4adb-a547-0f1c742c27b1.gif)